dtcenter/MET/docs/Users_Guide/appendixC.rst

 .. math:: \text{BIAS_RATIO} = \frac{ \text{ME}_{f >= o} }{ |\text{ME}_{f < o}| }

 A perfect forecast has ME = 0.
-Since BIAS_RATIO is the ratio of the high bias ME (ME_GE_OBS) and the absolute value of the low bias ME (ME_LT_OBS), a perfect forecast has BIAS_RATIO = 0/0, which is undefined.
-In practice, the high and low bias ME values are unlikely to be 0.
+Since BIAS_RATIO is computed as the high bias (ME_GE_OBS) divide by the absolute value of the low bias (ME_LT_OBS), a perfect forecast has BIAS_RATIO = 0/0, which is undefined.
+In practice, the high and low bias values are unlikely to be 0.

 The range for BIAS_RATIO is 0 to infinity.
-A score of 1 indicates that the magnitude of the average high and low biases are eqaul.
-A score greater than 1 indicates that the average high bias is larger than the magnitude of the average low bias.
+A score of 1 indicates that the high and low biases are equal.
+A score greater than 1 indicates that the high bias is larger than the magnitude of the low bias.
 A score less than 1 indicates the opposite behavior.

 IGN
 ---